wiloon/blog/content/post/archive-0/2012-04-02-dos-usb-bootable-drive.md

 Hard Drive:

 There are a few ways to boot USB devices today.
 The first way (and the one we will be using in this guide) is to make the USB flash drive look like a regular hard drive.
 Most flash drives are already setup this way.
 What does a regular hard drive "look" like?
 It has a master boot record as well as individual partitions on the drive each with their own boot sector.
 The other type of bootable USB is known as the supperfloppy type.
 This makes a flash drive act as one huge floppy disk.
 A floppy disk is the partition.
 There is no master boot record.
 There is only a boot sector.
-If you have a flash drive formated this way, it won&#8217;t show any partitions in Linux.
+If you have a flash drive formated this way, it won't show any partitions in Linux.
 Instead it will look like /dev/sdb whereas a normal drive with a partition would be /dev/sdb1.
 Motherboard support is getting better for booting USB, but some of my motherboards still refuse to boot using this guide.
 Once I find a way to do the super-floppy method, I will make an additional guide.
 If you know how to do this, please email me.

 Why DOS?:

-You may be asking why I&#8217;m going to boot into DOS.
-The simple reason is that most computers don&#8217;t come with a floppy drive and many motherboard manufactures still require DOS to flash their boards.
-While it is true that some boards have a flashing utility in the BIOS, others (such as Intel&#8217;s) require you to boot into DOS.
+You may be asking why I'm going to boot into DOS.
+The simple reason is that most computers don't come with a floppy drive and many motherboard manufactures still require DOS to flash their boards.
+While it is true that some boards have a flashing utility in the BIOS, others (such as Intel's) require you to boot into DOS.
 Using DOS is the safest way to flash a motherboard.
-I wouldn&#8217;t trust using Windows or even Linux (if such flashing programs were made).
+I wouldn't trust using Windows or even Linux (if such flashing programs were made).
 Too much stuff is running in the background to cause trouble.

 System Setup: